olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Each block (or workgroup) of threads is assigned to a single Compute Unit i.e. a single block won’t be split across multiple CUs.
-The threads in a block are scheduled in units of 64 threads called wavefronts (warps in CUDA terminology).
+The threads in a block are scheduled in units of 64 threads called wavefronts (similar to warps in CUDA, but warps only have 32 threads instead of 64).
 When launching a kernel, up to 64KB of block level shared memory called the Local Data Store (LDS) can be statically or dynamically allocated.
 This shared memory between the threads in a block allows the threads to access block local data with much lower latency compared to using the HBM since the data is in the compute unit itself.